Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 First, we added 1x2s that were 1/4″ in from the side 1×2 pieces so that our side range hood cover pieces (1/4″ thick plywood) had something to nail into along the back.
 These boards were nailed into our cabinets.

-Next, I added two 2x2s stacked on top of each other with 2″ brad nails on each side.
+Next, I added two 2x2s stacked on top of each other with 2″ brad nails on each side as support pieces.
 I did this so that my 1×6 stained wood board could be installed at the correct height and to provide support for the angle framing boards.

 For the 1×2 front angled boards, I held the board out past the stacked 2x2s to mark the exact angle needed which was about 21 degrees (again check this step out in the hood range cover video).
 Since we were working with a right angle triangle, I did some geometry to then figure out the top angle cuts!